 Pimple Popping has become a national trend.
-Dr. Pimple Popper is a social media celebrity, with millions of followers who just got a TV show!
+Dr. Pimple Popper is a social media celebrity, with millions of followers.
+And she just got a TV show!
 America has become obsessed with all things pimple popping.

 “We are trained to extractions, and manipulates the pores, either with fingertips or a metal tool, to remove the sebum that’s causing the acne.
 Some extractions can even involve a tiny incision or a prick with a pointed tool called a lancet.”

 Renee is adamant making appointments for regular monthly cleaning and popping pimples at home only in emergency situations.

 “Extractions are tricky, and if you do it done incorrectly, it can create long-term scarring.
 I recommend Hydrafacials because they are safe for all different skin types and skin conditions.”